komodorio/docs/docs/Learn/ExternalLinks.md

 # Komodor External Links

-Custom links allow to connect your systems and create an easy navigation from Komodor to your logging, metrics, tickting & documentation systems with the relevant context.
+Custom links allow to connect your systems and create an easy navigation from Komodor to your logging, metrics, ticketing & documentation systems with the relevant context.

 ## How It Works?